BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Remove Powered by SF for all forms
 * Make required field indicator consistent with message
 * Comments to lead option (thanks simonwheatley)
-* Global DaddyAnalytics settings make integration easy
+* Global DaddyAnalytics settings added to make integration easier
 * Added filters to aid in extending the plugin
 * Hide fields with no label in admin and user email
+* Required fields now trim whitespace from the value before validation (e.g. a space or tab is no longer a valid value)
 * Fixed checkbox/label alignment
 * Readme improvements
+* Added daily limit info to FAQ
-* Removed contributors no longer involved in plugin development
+* Removed previous contributors no longer involved in plugin development, added credit to readme
+* Refactored and cleaned up codebase
+* Added filters to allow code based overrides of select features (see Other Notes for details)

 = 2.0.3 =
 * Captcha image now works on subfolder installs (e.g. /wordpress/)